Some career options for PCM in the year 2025 are engineering, design, data science, defense-related services, research, and emerging tech fields.

 Alternative Career Paths After 12th Science PCM

-After completing 12th Science PCM, there are numerous alternative career paths that don’t involve engineering.
+After completing 12th Science PCM, numerous alternative career paths don’t involve engineering.
 Here are some exciting after 12 PCM career options to explore:

 B.Sc. in Physics, Chemistry, Mathematics, or Statistics